matlocsh/HR_Analysis/README.md

 ## Modules

+- employee1 contains cleaned employee data
 - Project1_1 contains all functions for analyzing and plotting data.
 - employee_analysis.py contains functions for analyzing employee data.
 - main.py is the ain script that uses the functions from employee_analysis.py.

 ## Usage

-To run the project, execute `main.py` in your Python environment.
+To run the project, download all files and execute `main.py` in your Python environment.